NonsenseCapital/docs/README.md

 #### Delegation

-In order for less informed participants to not have to waste their votes, Shitpost Capital will implement a delegation system, currently it is unclear if this will be a liquid system or another form of delegation.
+In order for less informed participants to not have to waste their votes, Nonsense Capital will implement a delegation system, currently it is unclear if this will be a liquid system or another form of delegation.
 But this will essentially allow users to delegate their votes to elected delegates or freely to other users they deem more fit to make decisions on their behalf.

 **Representative democracy with Demarchy aspects?**

 #### Optimization of philosophies through Forking

-@TODO explain the benefits of forking and potential mechanisms as discussed in https://github.com/ShitpostCapital/docs/issues/2
+@TODO explain the benefits of forking and potential mechanisms as discussed in https://github.com/NonsenseCapital/docs/issues/2

 #### Combatting Spam